 You can also Open Terminal and type ” sudo rm -rf /Library/Extensions/Callnote.kext “.
 The output device will be uninstalled after system reboot.

 Callnote is a free application and records all sounds through your mic, which may cause the echo.
 The only way to avoid this is to isolate the mic from multiple sounds.
 Using a headset with a built-in mic will help.

 Callnote runs on Windows and Mac OS.
 Please note that Callnote is not compatible with mobile devices (tablets and smartphones).

-Windows users should check the My Documents folder, more specifically Windows XP/Vista/7: %USERS%\%USERNAME%\My Documents\Callnote or Computer\Documents.
+Windows users should check the My Documents folder, more specifically Windows XP/Vista/7: %USERS%/%USERNAME%/My Documents/Callnote or Computer/Documents.

-Callnote records up to eight participants.
+Callnote allows you to record up to eight participants.

 Callnote does not make backup copies of the recordings and cannot recover the files, but we recommend that you look for them in the default directory C:Users\User\Documents\Callnote\Records.

 When Callnote loses the connection to Skype (in this case, the issue with the Internet connection), you must manually stop the recording and made a new one when the connection is made again.